OTCv8/otclientv8/README.md

 ### There's github repo of tfs 1.3 with otclientv8 features: https://github.com/OTCv8/otclientv8-tfs

-# Facts
-### It took almost 1000h to make this project
-### OTClientV8 has been used by over 6000 unique players!
-### You can check last active players on: http://otclient.ovh/clients.php

 # Paid version
-The difference between paid version and this one is that the 1st one comes with c++ sources and has professional support.
+The difference between paid version and this one is that the 1st one comes with c++ sources and has better support.
 You may need c++ source if you want to add some more advanced modifications, better encryption, bot protection or some other things.
 The free version doesn't offer technical support, you need to follow tutorials and in case of any bug or problem you should submit an issue on github.
-Check http://otclient.ovh if you want more about paid version and other extra services.
+Visit http://otclient.ovh if you want to know more about paid version and other extra services.

 # Quick Start